-Gay sounds from below Floated up like faint echoes of joys long ago.
-And night deepened apace; through the dark avenues The lamps twinkled bright; and by threes, and by twos, The idlers of Serchon were strolling at will, As Lord Alfred could see from the cool window-sill, Where his gaze, as he languidly turned it, fell o'er His late travelling companion, now passing before The inn, at the window of which he still sat, In full toilet, -boots varnished, and snowy cravat, Gayly smoothing and buttoning a vellow kid glove, As he turned down the avenue.
-Watching above, From his window, the stranger, who stopped as he walked To mix with those groups, and now nodded, now talked, To the young Paris dandies, Lord Alfred discerned, By the way hats were lifted, and glances were turned, That this unknown acquaintance, now bound for the ball, Was a person of rank or of fashion; for all Whom he bowed to in passing, or stopped with and chattered, Walked on with a look which implied . . .
-"I feel flattered !"
+Gay sounds from below Floated up like faint echoes of joys long And night deepened apace; through the dark avenues The lamps twinkled bright; and by threes, and by twos, The idlers of Serchon were strolling at will.
+As Lord Alfred could see from the cool window-sill, Where his gaze, as he languidly turned it, fell o'er His late travelling companion, now pass- | In particular; also he had thought much The inn, at the window of which he still His digestion, his debts, and his dinner; snowy cravat, kid glove, As he turned down the avenue.

+Watching above, From his window, the stranger, who stopped as he walked To mix with those groups, and now nodded, now talked.
+To the young Paris dandies, Lord Alfred discerned, By the way hats were lifted, and glances were turned.
+That this unknown acquaintance, now bound for the ball.
+Was a person of rank or of fashion; for Whom he bowed to in passing, or stopped with and chattered, Walked on with a look which implied ...
+"I feel flattered!"
 XXIV.